vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "You are braver than you believe, stronger than you seem, and smarter than you think." - A.A.
 Milne
 > 1. "The only limit to your impact is your imagination and commitment." - Tony Robbins

-## Gratitude and Positivity
+## Gratitude and Positivity - V1

-- "Happiness is not something readymade.
-It comes from your own actions." - Dalai Lama XIV
-- "Keep shining, because the right people will be blinded by your light." - Unknown
+> 1. "Keep shining, because the right people will be blinded by your light." - Unknown
-- "Choose to be optimistic; it feels better." - Dalai Lama
+> 1. "Choose to be optimistic; it feels better." - Dalai Lama
-- "The greatest wealth is health." - Virgil
+> 1. "The greatest wealth is health." - Virgil
-- "Gratitude turns what we have into enough." - Anonymous
+> 1. "Gratitude turns what we have into enough." - Anonymous
-- "Positive anything is better than negative nothing." - Elbert Hubbard
+> 1. "Positive anything is better than negative nothing." - Elbert Hubbard

 ## Creativity and Innovation